Python-PyQt/PyQt6-Docs/descriptions/QtNetwork/QNetworkCookie-SameSite-Default-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0
-    :digest: 20c4b510a8d6835bd7e93fc07ae34392
+    :digest: 94abbab406662b77955db4c8454ca9f8

-is not set.
+SameSite is not set.
 Can be interpreted as None or Lax by the browser.